jneem/sweeper/docs/sweep.typ

   Moreover, if at any $y' > y$ the ordering breaks, two line segments must have $epsilon$-crossed one another by $y'$.
   The third invariant guarantees that there's an event before this happens, so by the contra-positive until an event happens the ordering constraint is maintained.
-+ The crossing invariant is maintained because the set of things to check (i.e. the set of line segments that cross $epsilon$-cross one another after $y$) only shrinks as $y$ increases.
++ The crossing invariant is maintained because the set of things to check (i.e. the set of line segments that $epsilon$-cross one another after $y$) only shrinks as $y$ increases.

 == Interaction with adjacent segments